Have you always thought about learning to play the guitar and now you’ve decided that you’re going to teach yourself guitar?

 As mentioned though, you can check out Yousician for free.
 It just has limited playing time and without access to the full song library of tablature for famous songs, but being that it is free, it is one of the BEST resources to teach yourself guitar.

-Yousician is pretty fun and educational, and while they have some great educational videos, it isn’t a totally comprehensive source.
+Yousician is pretty fun and educational, and while they have some great educational videos, it isn’t a totally comprehensive source to teach yourself guitar.

 If you search online for learn guitar instructional courses, you will invariably see Learn and Master Guitar with Steve Krenz mentioned at the top of the list.